High School (2010 film)

 High School (also known as HIGH school) is a 2010 American teen stoner comedy film starring Adrien Brody.
 It is the feature-length directorial debut of John Stalberg, Jr. The film premiered at the Sundance Film Festival and was theatrically distributed by Anchor Bay Films on June 1, 2012.

 Plot

 High school valedictorian-to-be Henry Burke (Matt Bush) takes his first hit of cannabis with his ex-best friend Travis (Sean Marquette), only to learn that, due to a spelling bee champion's recent use of marijuana, their high school is conducting a drug test where anyone caught under the influence of anything will be expelled.
-Travis knows of a psychotic drug dealer, known as Psycho Ed (Adrien Brody), who carries an exclusive kind of cannabis called "kief", and the two boys steal the stash and intend on getting the whole school high, to invalidate the drug test and save Henry's future.
+Travis knows of a psychotic drug dealer, known as Psycho Ed (Adrien Brody), who carries an exclusive kind of cannabis extract called "kief", and the two boys steal the stash and intend on getting the whole school high, to invalidate the drug test and save Henry's future.
 But Psycho Ed is right on their trail and so is Dr. Gordon, the school dean.